tbenade/wercker-devcenter/source/articles/werckeryml/notifications.md

 <a id="campfire"></a>
 ## Campfire

+You can find the source code for this step on [GitHub](https://github.com/wercker/wercker-step-campfire-notify)

 Here is an example of an [wercker.yml](/articles/werckeryml/) for a Ruby application that leverages `after-steps`  for the build pipeline and sends notifications to a Campfire room after builds.